F ed up with hearing women ask, “is it okay for someone my age to wear this?”, Dawn and Emile Cutler came to us with the idea for The Posh Rock blog.

 “Fourth Day has put The Posh Rock where it needs to be and given us a strong voice in the fashion industry."Dawn Cutler Founder of the Posh Rock

 Influencers Secured celeb endorsements

-Commentator Posh Rock becomes go to voice
+Media commentator Posh Rock becomes go-to voice for journalists